pippim/pippim.github.io/stack.md

 features of {{ site.title }}'s automated blog pages:

-[🔍 See Original Answer on Ask Ubuntu 🔗](https://askubuntu.com/q/882420 "Read original Answer on Stack Exchange website but, you might see subtle ads.")
+[🔍 See Original Answer on Ask Ubuntu 🔗](https://askubuntu.com/q/882420 "Read original Answer on Stack Exchange website but, you might see subtle ads."){:target="_blank"}

 This Stack Exchange post link is generated by three front matter variables: